Live chat with tools, a skill, and memory

 Knowledge-graph normalization (mas-lab graph normalize, Neo4j push, structural validation) is not part of this open-source repository.
 OSS tutorials plot trajectories directly from events.jsonl.

-mas-lab plot trajectory logs/events.jsonl --format svg -o output/trajectory.svg
+mas-lab plot multilevel-trajectory traces/events.jsonl --format svg -o output/trajectory.svg

 Going further